Lovely Traces of Hope

 God is giving you Lovely Traces of Hope each day.
 In this book, Kathy reveals how she began to see them- and how you can too!

-Kathy and her husband, Rennie, have been married for 37 years.
+Kathy and her husband Rennie, have been married for 38 years.
 They have three beautiful daughters; Caitlin, Brielle, and Leisha, and now enjoy the presence of two sons-in-law; Jack and Jason.
-Kathy and Rennie live in cornfields of Columbus Grove, Ohio.
+Kathy and Rennie make their home surrounded by the cornfields of Columbus Grove, Ohio.

-Kathy enjoys hosting tea parties with her grandmother’s china, listening to music that matches her mood, and observing nature in some of her favorite spaces.
+In her offstage time, Kathy enjoys hosting tea parties with her grandmother’s china, listening to music that matches her mood, and observing the beauty of nature from some of her favorite spaces.
 Add to that some precious time with family and friends and she is one happy lady.

 What people are saying...